drop-off + pick-up

 lunch + snacks

-All camps have a scheduled lunch and snack time, so we ask that you send your child to camp with a packed lunch and snack that do not require refrigeration or heating.
+All camps have scheduled lunch and snack times.
+We ask that you send your child to camp with a lunch and snacks that do not require refrigeration or heating.
 The Museum does not provide lunches or snacks.
-Little campers (PreK-K) have snack in the morning and afternoon.
-Older campers (1st grade and up) have morning snack only.
-Please pack and label snacks accordingly!
+Little campers (PreK-K) have snacks in the morning and afternoon.
+Older campers (1st grade and up) have morning snacks only.
+Please pack accordingly!

-All campers must be signed in and out every day.
+All campers must be signed in and out each day.
 Your child must be picked up by one of the adults designated at registration.
-On your first day of camp, please verify that the list of adults is correct and complete.
-If you need to authorize additional adults, please submit their full name in advance to firstname.lastname@example.org or in person at drop-off.
-Campers will not be released to adults who are not on the list or who do not have valid identification.
+At drop-off, please verify that the list of authorized adults is correct and complete.
+If you need to add additional adults, please submit their full name in advance to firstname.lastname@example.org or in person at drop-off.
+Campers will not be released to anyone who is not on the list or who does not have valid identification.

 The New Children’s Museum welcomes students of all levels of ability.
 If your child would benefit from a special accommodation, please contact the Education team at email@example.com prior to the start of your camp session.

 Please make sure that medications have been given prior to arrival at The New Children’s Museum.
 The New Children’s Museum will not be responsible for administering medications unless arrangements have been made in advance with the Education team.
 Contact us at firstname.lastname@example.org to discuss the needs of your child.